vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/README.md

 we tend to use in medical documentation.
 E.g. a single '#' is used to denote a top-level header, multiple '##' denote sub-headings,
-'\-' are used to denote list items,
+'\-' are used to denote list items
-'\*' around things mark them as important.
+(put a blank line before you start a new list, or markdown will think you're just putting a hyphen into a sentence), '\*' around things mark them as important.

 The tool that builds the website will